rescrv/HyperDex/doc/quickstart.rst

    $ hyperdex-coordinator --control-port 6970 --host-port 1234 --logging debug

-The coordinator has a control-port over which we can instruct it to rearrange the hyperspace and a host-port over which it communicates with server nodes.
+The coordinator has a control-port over which we can manipulate the entire cluster and a host-port for communication with clients and server.
-While a regular user should never have to interact with either of these ports directly, those of you who like to hack can always fire up a telnet session to the control port and issue commands directly to the coordinator.

-At this point, the coordinator is up and running, and we're ready to start up additional nodes in our cluster.
+At this point, the coordinator is up and running, and we're ready to start up servers in our sample cluster.

 Starting HyperDex Daemons
 -------------------------

-The HyperDex servers are the workhorse processes that actually house the data in the data store and respond to client requests.
-Let's start a server on the the same machine as the coordinator:
+The HyperDex servers are the workhorse processes that actually hold the stored data and respond to client requests.
+Let's start a server on the same machine as the coordinator:

 .. sourcecode:: console

    $ hyperdex-daemon --host 127.0.0.1 --port 1234 --bind-to 127.0.0.2 --data /path/to/data

 The first two arguments are the IP and host port of the controller we started earlier.
-This enables the server to announce its presence, which in turn enables the coordinator to assign a zone to the newly arrived server.
-At that point, the server can take over some of the data load from an existing server, participate in the data propagation protocol, and start handling client requests.
+Upon startup, the server will connect to the coordinator to announce its presence, which in turn enables the coordinator to integrate the new node into the cluster.
+At that point, the server can take over some of the data load from an existing server, serve as a replica for an existing server, and start handling client requests.
 But since we have no data yet and this is our first node, this particular server does not have much work to do.

 Note that the third argument (127.0.0.2) is the IP address to which we want to bind the server node.
 We are using a loopback address here for the purposes of